Top 5 Things Americans Need to Know to Understand the NHS

 Although the national target is under 4 hours, a recent article showed 1 in 10 Brits are waiting over 12 hours to be seen in an emergency room.

-In 2023, the national average for ambulance wait times for even the most serious concerns, such as heart attack and stroke, was 1hr 32m 54s.
-The target response time is 18 minutes.
+In 2023, the national average ambulance wait time for even the most urgent emergencies, such as heart attacks and strokes, was 1 hour, 32 minutes, and 54 seconds.
+This is significantly longer than the NHS’s target response time of 18 minutes.

 4. Is maternity care covered?

-Maternity, (or antenatal) care, is not only free to ordinary residents in England, it may be safer than having a baby in the US.
+Maternity (or antenatal) care in England is not only free for ordinary residents, but it may also offer a higher level of safety compared to having a baby in the US.

 If you came from abroad, you may or may not be considered an ordinary resident.
 While you will not be refused care, you may be billed fees for any maternity services you receive.